jaloughrey/Gravitational-Wave-Signals/Grav wave signals/CA2-Copy1.md

 From this plot we can verify that the merger occurs at time = 0, which is what we require going forward.

-#### Question 3:
+#### Part 3:
 We need to estimate the average noise and its standard deviation in our data.
-This requires careful thought about where the noise can be seen in the waveform.

-##### Solution:
 To estimate the noise we should use the region with the smallest amount of gravitational wave signal.
 In our data this is the ringdown phase region, after the newly formed black hole has become stable.
-On our strain vs shifted time plot from question 2, we can estimate this as the region from ~0.025 seconds to the end of the data.
+On our strain vs shifted time plot from part 2, we can estimate this as the region from ~0.025 seconds to the end of the data.
 <br>
 Therefore to estimate the average noise and its standard deviation we should:
 <br>